 - Plain flour for dusting your worksurface

-- 1 x 320g pack ready rolled puff pastry (see note)
+- 320 g pack ready rolled puff pastry see note

 - Lightly grease a large baking tray with a little oil or line with greaseproof paper.